nhooyr/flappybird/README.md

 - Canvas being a more performant real world option for writing games due to its GPU acceleration.
 This demo was written purely for educational purposes on how HTML, CSS and JavaScript integrate.
-  - I have noticed a bit of lag on my 2020 amd64 13" MacBook Pro but it runs buttery smooth on my Samsung Galaxy Note20 Ultra at 120 Hz.
+  - I have noticed stuttering on my 2020 amd64 13" MacBook Pro but it runs buttery smooth on my Samsung Galaxy Note20 Ultra at 120 Hz.

 ## Footer